Adopting Adult Cats Instead of Kittens

-In a word, nothing at all.
+In a word, nothing.
 There are many, many kittens available, (especially in the spring and early summer) who will be needing forever homes.

 The problem is, almost everyone falls in love with the sweet, innocent, wide-eyed baby face of a fluffy kitten.
 Everyone wants to adopt a kitten.
 Even though there are still far too many of these babies put down at so-called "shelters," it is still easier to find homes for kittens than for adult cats.

 All the H.A.L.O. cats featured in this article's photos have since been adopted, except for Luv-Luv, who was taken back by her original owners.

 That was a happy ending for all of them.

 Well, that depends upon your circumstances.
 It may or may not be a better choice, but it is still a very reasonable and valid choice.

 As mentioned above, adult cats are more of a 'hard sell' case than kittens, so they tend to languish longer in cages that are not their home.
 A cat that has once had a real home, and suddenly finds itself in a small cage with no room to romp and play, can rapidly become depressed and anxious.